TeamLighthorse/teamlighthorse.github.io/_posts/2020-05-15-azure-devops-multi-stage-pipelines.md

 When defining a push trigger, you provide a list of branches from your source code repo.
 Whenever changes are pushed to any of those branches, the pipeline will be executed.

-The `trigger` section for a pipeline will often look like:
+The `trigger` section for a pipeline may look something like:

 ```yaml
 trigger: